OSHA Vertical and Horizontal Standards

 National Consensus Standards

 These are health and safety standards created by multiple private agencies.
 The standards the U.S. Secretary of Labor has set for workplace safety have been adopted by OSHA.
 Regulations established by the American National Standards Institute (ANSI) are examples of National Consensus Standards.
-Rules set by the American Society for Testing and Materials (ASTM) and National Electrical Contractors Association (NECA) are other examples of National Consensus Standards.
+Rules set by the American Society for Testing and Materials (ASTM) and the National Electrical Contractors Association (NECA) are other examples of National Consensus Standards.

 Proprietary Standards